| What | When | Key Numbers |

 Key hazard: Yarmony (Hoyt) Rapid becomes a legit Class III at 2,500+ CFS with a boulder creating a hole that can flip rafts.

 Gore Canyon: Expert-only whitewater, Class V+.
-Commercially run by Dvorak Expeditions with portages at Gore Rapid and Tunnel Falls.
-Not for casual floaters - Kirshbaum Rapid at the end is too long to portage.
+Dvorak Expeditions (Colorado's first licensed whitewater outfitter, operating since 1979) commercially runs this stretch with portages at Gore Rapid and Tunnel Falls.
+Not for casual floaters.

 Glenwood Canyon: Scenic canyon with good access along I-70.
 Mix of pocket water and runs.
 Good fishing access at rest areas.